smuradoglu/phc/README.md

 # Building Blocks Project: Phonotactic Corpus Building (Phc)

 There are two ways you can utilise this repository.
-You can either use the interactive dashboard developed via plotly or import the python functions developed to process and analyse your data.
+You can either use the interactive dashboard developed via plotly or import the python functions developed to process and analyse your data. `test_lexicon.csv' is a dummy lexical line to test the system, each entry is a generated example.

 # Step 1: Preprocessing
 Note that this project was developed from dictionary data (extracted csv files from tools like shoebox/Flex).
 These files are typically structured as follows (with variation between projects and linguists):